manni8436/MS3-Project/README.md

 * To gather information for recipes.
 * To recommend the site to friends and family.
-* To add recipes to the site.
+* To be able to Create, Read, Update and Delete recipes.
-* To edit recipes that exist on the site.
-* To delete recipes from the site.
 * To save recipes to favourites section.
 * To delete recipes to favourites section.